Flight-Free-UK/flight_free_uk_website/source/posts/spain-by-train.html.markdown

 As we journeyed across northern Spain on day two, I took photos of the stations I recognised and sent them to friends who had lived or come from there – it blew us away and drove home that I was really doing this!

+> "The real magic of this kind of travel is finding yourself sitting next to a stranger with whom you have loads in common."

 Then came the real magic of this kind of travel – finding yourself sitting next to a stranger with whom you have loads in common, and having the luxury of time for a wide-ranging, multiple-hour chat.

 Eventually we reached the olive trees and the dry rolling landscapes of my home.
 From Malaga I caught a bus, recognising more and more with each mile of closeness.
 And when I walked home along the sea front, nothing could compare to the mixture of disbelief, exhilaration, joy and relief I felt that I had done it!

+> "Slow travel is a journey and adventure that widens the scope of the holiday."

 Slow travel is a journey and adventure that widens the scope of the holiday.
 I enjoyed and savoured every second on the fast, smooth, elegant European high-speed trains.
 Each mile was thrilling and empowering.
 I felt a deeper bond to the earth as I watched the landscapes change.
 Whenever my friends at home told people how I had travelled there, it was fun to watch the curiosity over their faces as they asked me about cost, time, etc and as they started to believe that such a thing could be possible.

-All travel changes you.
+#### All travel changes you.
 As an EU citizen living in the UK, I visit family two to three times a year.
 I am now determined to continue to keep my bilingual and bicultural life alive as sustainably as I can as I travel back and forth between my homes.